 Just as indoor museums, there are also many open-air and outdoor museums to visit in The Netherlands.
 Now, you might think ‘It’s December Manon, what the hell are you thinking?!’
 But one of the best open-air museums in The Netherlands creates a special winter festival and activities in the museum.
 Think of making fruit syrup, winter concerts, a small funfair and plenty of other things.

 The Netherlands open-air museum is home to over 153.000 objects and will show you the history of The Netherlands.
 As you walk through the museum you will travel back in time.
 Fun fact: This museum is the most popular in The Netherlands outside Amsterdam.
-This special winter period takes place from the 7th of December 2019 until the 19th of January 2020.
+This special winter period takes place from around the beginning of December until the middle of January.

 23. Get pampered in a wellness